HawraHusain/Favorite-Movies/README.md

 - Users can seamlessly navigate between pages
 - Users can only view their own movies, not those of other users.

+## Future Work

+- Edit Profile for users to add more personal details
+- Add new feature to the users to view other users movies